 Nice to catch up George.
 How’s life in the world of Gladboy?

 Hello, things are good over at Gladboy HQ.
-Some of us have got a house together (rented, of course) which has saved a lot of money on practice spaces, for the small price of our neighbours’ sanity.
-It’s allowed us to iron out a few creases in the live shows and get some unfinished drafts tidied up.
+Some of us have got a house together (rented, of course) which has saved a lot of money on practice spaces and allowed us to iron out a few creases in the live shows.
 We’ve also seen a lot of new cities which is nice!
-In November, we’ve got a show in Leeds with a couple of cowboy bands (Midnight Rodeo and Black Lagoons) followed by the party for the end of the world at Norwich Arts Centre.
+Norwich Arts Centre, here we come.

 We love listening to Gladboy at LIFC HQ.
 Any new releases on the horizon?